jwwood3/DiceBot/README.md

 # DiceBot
 DnD discord bot for dice rolls

+Keeps separate data for each server/direct message it's in Currently sorts by id numbers for the servers and channels.
+This may be a problem if theid of a dm channel could be the same as the id of a server

 Bot rolls dice allowing for:
 Any number of any type of die (all dice must be of the same type for one command) "best of" commands obtaining the best few results